martindow/dropwizard-hazelcast-session/README.md

 }
 ```

-Add a `Session` parameter to resource method and annotate it with `@Context` to have the session injected:
+Annotate the resource field with `@Session` to have the value injected from the Hazelcast-managed session:
 ```java
 package my.package;
 import technology.zook.dropwizard.hazelcast.session.Session;